Bermuda - Wreck Diving

 Why are there so many wrecks here?
 Bermuda's unusual geography and location are responsible for its many shipwrecks that seemingly damned its reputation forever.

 About 300 islands, islets and rocks clustered in the shape of a fishhook comprise what we call Bermuda.
-The invisible low‑lying reefs, coming within inches of the surface, caught many ship captains by surprise.
+The invisible low‑lying reefs, coming within inches of the surface, took many ship captains by surprise.

 Of Bermuda's many wrecks, about 30 are visited regularly.
 With the barrier reef coming is as close as 400 yards at the South Shore and extending as much as 12 miles out off the North Shore, running time from shore varies between 10 to 90 minutes.
 Most dives are at 60 feet or less.